linkerd/website/linkerd.io/content/2.11/reference/authorization-policy.md

 | `unauthenticated`| A boolean value that authorizes unauthenticated clients to access a server. |
 {{< /table >}}

-Optionally, It can also contain the `networks` field:
+Optionally, it can also contain the `networks` field:

 {{< table >}}
 | field| value |